Frequently Asked Dental Questions – Kittanning, PA

 - Have you ever wished that you had someone else's smile?

-- How would a new, beautiful smile make you feel about yourself and about life?
+- How would a new, beautiful smile make you feel about yourself and your life?

 - What would you like to change about it in order to make it seem beautiful to you?